 - 3.1.1.
-The Associate Vice President for Student Affairs, as the chief student conduct officer for the College, shall identify and train Administrative Hearing Officers and determine which Administrator shall be authorized to hear each matter. - 3.1.2.
-The Associate Vice President for Student Affairs shall develop policies for the administration of the student conduct system and procedural rules for the conduct of Administrative Hearings that are consistent with provisions of the Student Code of Conduct. - 3.1.3.
+The Director of Community Standards, as the chief student conduct officer for the College, shall identify and train Administrative Hearing Officers and determine which Administrator shall be authorized to hear each matter. - 3.1.2.
+The Director of Community Standardsshall develop policies for the administration of the student conduct system and procedural rules for the conduct of Administrative Hearings that are consistent with provisions of the Student Code of Conduct. - 3.1.3.
 Decisions made by an Administrative Hearing Officer are to be final, pending the appeal process detailed below.